Sejsel/aoc2024-ksplang/README.md

 ### Day 4 (2024-12-09)

 Straightforward.
 At least as long as you don't mind a few nested if statements.
+And some mild copy-pasting for part 2.